gbrltv/cdesf2/README.md

 # CDESF
 Latest version of CDESF framework

-Please, used "Overlapping Analytic Stages in Online Process Mining" for reference.
+Please, use"Overlapping Analytic Stages in Online Process Mining" for reference.